-‘America First Light’: Afghanistan withdrawal brings a Biden Doctrine into focus
+‘America First Lite’: Afghanistan withdrawal brings a Biden Doctrine into focus

 “Those of us who conduct foreign policy haven’t always done a good job connecting it to the needs and aspirations of the American people,” Secretary of State Antony Blinken said in an early speech outlining the administration’s foreign policy goals.
 “As a result, for some time now Americans have been asking tough but fair questions about what we’re doing, how we’re leading — indeed, whether we should be leading at all.”

-Some of that has lead to a more inward-looking country, one that focuses far more on domestic issues and one that is less about influencing events in other countries.
+Some of that has led to a more inward-looking country, one that focuses far more on domestic issues and one that is less about influencing events in other countries.

-“Until we address some of our domestic issues, we’re going to be less capable internationally than we could be,” said Douglas E. Lute, a former NATO ambassador and retired general who directed Afghan strategy at the National Security Council for Presidents George W. Bush and Barack Obama.
+“Until we address some of our domestic issues, we’re going to be less capable internationally than we could be,” said Douglas E. Lute, a former NATO ambassador and retired general who directed Afghan strategy on the National Security Council for Presidents George W. Bush and Barack Obama.
 “I think certainly through this administration — even a two-term Biden presidency — I think the domestic priorities are likely to dominate, just because of their magnitude.”

 Biden has also taken a skeptical view of the use of military force, one that those who have worked with him on foreign policy say is rooted in lessons he learned from Vietnam, the most formative issue of his early life.
 He was a leading voice during the early part of the Obama administration on reducing the military presence in Afghanistan.
-He has spoken directly about the dedication and the concern among military families, often channeling the service of his late son, Beau, who was deployed for a year in Iraq as a member of the Delaware Army National Guard.
+He has spoken directly about the dedication and the concern among military families, often citing the service of his late son, Beau, who was deployed for a year in Iraq as a member of the Delaware Army National Guard.

 But the ways in which Biden’s administration has carried out the Afghanistan withdrawal have triggered questions from some traditional allies about whether Biden’s past rhetoric about the importance of American allies and diplomacy has been carried out.